Bulk-Edge Correspondence for Point-Gap Topological Phases in Junction Systems

-Then, all the eigenenergies lie on an ellipse centered at $\epsilon$ on the complex-energy plane, and the point-gap is open for all points surrounded by the ellipse.
+Then, all the eigenenergies lie on an ellipse centered at $\epsilon$ on the complex plane, and the point-gap is open for all points surrounded by the ellipse.
 The topological invariant for the point-gap topological phases at a point $E_p$, can be defined as winding number $w \left(E_p\right)$ as follows\cite{Gong2018,Kawabata2019}:

 where $H(k)$ is the momentum representation of Eq.\,(\ref{21}).
-Eq.\,(\ref{23}) means how many times the spectrum $\sigma_{\rm PBC}$ winds around the reference point $E_p$ on the complex-energy plane.
+Eq.\,(\ref{23}) means how many times the spectrum $\sigma_{\rm PBC}$ winds around the reference point $E_p$ on the complex plane.
 The BEC for the OBC spectrum $\sigma_{\rm OBC}$, as mentioned in introduction, can be written down as follows:

-To extend the BEC to the junction systems with PBC, we consider the ring geometry where two subsystems with asymmetric hoppings, subsystem ${\rm I}$ and ${\rm II}$, have independent parameters.
+To extend the above mentioned BEC to junction systems with PBC, we consider a ring geometry where two subsystems with asymmetric hoppings, subsystem ${\rm I}$ and ${\rm II}$, have independent parameters.
 First, we define the Hamiltonian for the whole system as follows:

 Here, $H_{i=1,2} (N ,M)$ which corresponds to the subsystem ${\rm I}$ and ${\rm II}$ is given by

 in real space, where $t_i^{\pm} \coloneqq t_i e^{\pm \gamma_i}$, $t_i , \gamma_i , \epsilon_i \in \mathbb{R} $. $H_{\rm BC}$ determines PBC or OBC.
 For the sake of simplicity, hereafter, we assume $t_i > 0$ and $\gamma_1 +\gamma_2>0$.